 That’s where resistance band door anchors come in handy.

 What to Look for in a Resistance Band Door Anchor

 There are plenty of resistance band door anchors on the market.
 Just be sure to pick one that allows you to perform a wide variety of exercises — safely.

 “When shopping for anchors, look for really durable models with a large, but still cushiony stopper that won’t accidentally slip through your door jam or scuff up your walls,” Fetters says.

-The Beachbody Control Track* from Super Trainer Autumn Calabrese’s new program, 9 Week Control Freak, for example, is a complete resistance band training system that easily and securely attaches to a sturdy door or can be mounted on a wall.
+The Beachbody Control Track* from Super Trainer Autumn Calabrese’s 9 Week Control Freak, for example, is a complete resistance band training system that easily and securely attaches to a sturdy door or can be mounted on a wall.

 “The Control Track is height adjustable, allowing you to push and pull from different angles so you can target different muscle groups easily and effectively,” says Beachbody fitness expert Cody Braun.
 Pair with the B-LINES Resistance Band Kit.